Merna140/Java-Script-Labs/README.md

 <!-- Lab11 -->
-### Lab 11: Image Slider and Digital watch with alarm
+### Lab 11: Fetching JSON Data and Storing todo list tasks on the local storage

 **Description:**
 The lab is divide in to two parts